minagawah/map-supercluster-example/README.md

 [Ducks: Redux Reducer Bundles](https://github.com/erikras/ducks-modular-redux).

 When it asynchronously fetches "Minato-city WiFi Spots" (which is a mock), it stores the data to Redux state.
-As you can see from the following directory structure, `wifi_spot.js` contains *Reducers*, *Selectors*, and *Actions* associated with this feature.
+As you can see in the tree bellow,
+`wifi_spot.js` contains *reducers*, *selectors*, and *actions*, all in one file.

 ```
 src